 Reduce Your Bills with These Garage Tips

-Consider the following suggestions on how to make your garage energy efficient this season so you’ll start saving energy and money all year around!
+Consider American Veteran Garage Door’s following suggestions on how to make your garage energy efficient this season so you’ll start saving energy and money all year round!

 Insulation is one of the easiest and most effective ways to improve your garage’s energy efficiency.
 Make sure to insulate your garage ceiling or attic, as it is one of the most important areas to insulate because heat rises and then escapes through the roof.
 In the summer, an insulated roof will also reduce heat gain by creating a barrier from the sun.
 You might also consider adding solar panels to power your garage lights, large appliances, or an electric vehicle.

 You will want to insulate your garage walls, and the type of insulation to use depends on where you live.
 Your climate, garage structure, and energy-efficiency goals should all be considered when choosing your insulation materials, or ask a professional for advice.

 Air sealing, or draft prevention, is another simple, but effective, method of energy efficiency.
 Foam or caulk should be used to seal cracks in the walls and around your windows and garage doors.
 Additionally, sealing the wall between the house and an attached garage will also protect the home from unwanted fumes.

 Replacing incandescent bulbs with energy-efficient LEDs is one of the best things you can do to save on lighting costs in your garage, and ironically enough, LEDs work well in cold weather.
 You should also put your garage lights on a timer so no one forgets to turn off the lights.

 When choosing an energy-efficient garage door, realize that the amount of insulation may not be as meaningful as you think.
 You should consider the overall effectiveness of the entire door and how it keeps cold air out- so look for a garage door that seals properly on all sides.